Netflix Shrinking Reliance On Recycled Content - Increasing Original Programming

 There are different outlooks concerning the potential impact this could have on Netflix.
 On the lower side, like I'm looking at, churn will be about 5 percent, as I mentioned earlier.

-On the other hand, a survey conducted not long after the announcement by Disney that it was going to pull it content, found a much stronger number of subscribers in the U.S. that would consider canceling their subscriptions, with 20 percent saying they might do so.
+On the other hand, a survey conducted not long after the announcement by Disney that it was going to pull its content, found a much stronger number of subscribers in the U.S. that would consider canceling their subscriptions, with 20 percent saying they might do so.

 The major caveat there is they added that some subscribers wouldn't cancel their subscriptions if the company continues to provide quality original content